ipfs-inactive/examples/examples/init/README.md

 ## init system integration

-go-ipfs can be started by your operating system's native init system
+go-ipfs can be started by your operating system's native init system.

 - [systemd](#systemd)
 - [initd](#initd)